denten-books/plain-text/0-intro.md

-For example, it is one thing to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that theory appear in print behind paywalls inaccessible to most global reading publics.
-Similarly, a theoretical distinction between form and content, when instantiated in specific file formats like Microsoft Word (`.docx`) or Adobe Reader (`.pdf`), establishes divisions of labor between editors, proofreaders, book sellers, and offshore typesetting firms.[^ln-sweatshop] One group trades "content" in the economy of prestige, another "formatting" in the economy of survival, and yet another controls distribution in the market economy, for profit.
+For example, it is one thing to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that theory appear in print behind paywalls inaccessible to most global reading publics.[^ln-sarab] Similarly, a theoretical distinction between form and content, when instantiated in specific file formats like Microsoft Word (`.docx`) or Adobe Reader (`.pdf`), establishes divisions of labor between editors, proofreaders, book sellers, and offshore typesetting firms.[^ln-sweatshop] One group trades content in the economy of prestige, another formatting in the economy of survival, and yet another controls distribution in the market economy, for profit.

 Distinctions of labor will remain in place as long as the conversation about ideas like "form" and "content" persists in the abstract.
 Materialist critique